 I have good news for you.
 Gaining this perspective is possible, and you’re at the right place.
 The process is simple, but not quick.
 It will require daily progress, step by step.
 Some days, you’ll take giant leaps.
 Others, baby steps.
 Either way, you’ll be headed in the right direction, and I’ll be right by your side to help.

 What’s the secret of living in every situation, whether it’s with a full stomach or empty, with plenty or little?
 What’s the secret to always waking up to sunny days and being able to love and be loved?
-You must discover who you want to be.
+You must build your craft.
 That’s right.
 You get to define it.
-The person you want to be.
+The one craft you were meant to do.
 You’re not an object aimlessly floating in the ocean of life.
 Rather, you’re a ship in control of your destination.

 “We can choose the sounds we want to listen to; we can choose the taste we want in food, and we should choose to follow what is right.
 But first of all we must define among ourselves what is good.”
 (Job 34:3-4)

 Now, you have a choice to make.
 You can stop reading and go back to the noise, stress and chaos of your current life.
-Or, you can click on Cathedral Rock above to set your new direction and discover who you want to be.
+Or, you can click on Cathedral Rock above to set your new direction, build your craft and live a life of significance.